kurianbenoy/Augmentation-web-app-library/README.md

 Side project #1 - 2021

 This is a webapp build to demonstrate the concept of Augmentation for images.
-This web app application is build using streamlit and is python3 compatible
+This web app application is build using streamlit and is python3 compatible.
+Currently the web app support demonstration of Rotation provided you pass the pass the angle to be rotated and number of images to generate.

 ## Application Screenshot